SurhanZahid/Movie-Recommendation-Django/README.md

 * [mysql] - MySQL is an open-source relational database management system.
 * [python] - Python is an interpreted, high-level, general-purpose programming language

-And of course Photo Gallery itself is open source .

 ### Requirments
 <ol>